 You have your chemotherapy drugs through a tube put into a major vein in your chest (a central line).
-This means that you don't need to have any injections.
-You can also have other drugs through the tube, such as anti sickness drugs.
+The drugs then go into your bloodstream.
+You can also have other drugs through your central line.
+For example, anti sickness medicines and antibiotics.
 And you can have blood taken from the line for blood tests.

-You have high dose chemotherapy over about 5 or 6 days.
-This depends on which combination of drugs you have.
+You usually have high dose chemotherapy for about 5 or 6 days.

-Depending on your particular treatment schedule, you might have radiotherapy to your whole body.
-You have treatment to your whole body to help kill off any remaining lymphoma cells left behind after chemotherapy.
-This is called whole body radiotherapy or total body irradiation (TBI).
+Depending on your treatment schedule you might have radiotherapy to your whole body.
+This is called total body irradiation (TBI).
+You have TBI to help kill any lymphoma cells left behind after chemotherapy.

 First you have a planning session of about 90 minutes to create the treatment plan.
 You lie on a hard couch or stand supported by a specially designed frame.